europaphp/skeleton/readme.markdown

     Loader::addPath('/usr/bin/php', 'php', true);
     Loader::addPath('/path/to/my/libraries', 'php', true);

+Since the loader searches paths in the order in which they were defined, the most frequently used paths should be specified first.

+### Class Mapping

 We all know that file operations can be costly.
 If you have a module system that contains sub-directories of modules that mimic the main application's path, you may end up with hundreds of load paths.
 In order to implement your own caching mechanism, the loader allows you to export a class map so that you can cache it and then apply it to the loader.

     $classMap = Loader::getMapping();